+SCHOOL ENGINEERIN ENGINEERING

+ACADEMIC UNIT DEPARTMENT OF COMPUTER SCIENCE AND

+ENGINEERIN IG

-SCHOOL ENGINEERI NG ACADEMIC UNIT DEPARTMENT OF COMPUTER SCIENCE AND ENGINEERI NG LEVEL OF STUDIES UNDERGRA DUATE COURSE CODE MYE028 SEMESTER >=6 COURSE TITLE Advanced Algorithm and Data Structure Design INDEPENDENT TEACHI if credits are awarded for separate co lectures, laboratory exercises, etc. If th whole of the course, give the weekly teach omponents of the course, e.g. TEACHING CREDITS CREDITS Lectures / Labs / Tutorials 3/2/0 5 5 Add rows if necessary.
-The organisation of methods used are described in detail at (c COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized general knowledge PREREQUISITE COURSES: NO LANGUAGE OF INSTRUCTION and EXAMINATIONS: GREEK IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL) http://ecourse.uoi.gr/course/view.php?id=1043
+LEVEL OF STUDIES UNDERGRAD DUATE

+COURSE CODE >=6

+COURSE TITLE Advanced Algorithm and Data Structure Design sign

+if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach components of the course, e.g. the credits are awarded for the WEERLY TEACHING CREDIT CREDITS

+Lectures / La abs / Tutorials 3/2/0 5

+Add rows if necessary.
+The organisation of n of teaching and the teaching

+methods used are described in detail at (a

+COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized g eneral knowle dge

+PREREQUISITE COURSES: NO

+LANGUAGE OF INSTRUCTION and EXAMINATIONS:

+IS THE COURSE OFFERED TO ERASMUS STUDENTS YES

+COURSE WEBSITE (URL) http://ecours e.uoi.gr/course /view.php?id=104 13